abapst/graph_cut_segmentation/README.md

 analyze the average of the center pixels vs the border pixels to figure out which distribution is the foreground.
 -  Segmenting multiple targets based on multi-component GMM.
+-  Better ways of selecting thresholds and priming the augmented path to avoid ragged edges and holes in the final mask.

 # Install locally